nocobase/docs/docs/en-US/handbook/ui/actions/action-settings/linkage-rule.md

 ![20250418145825](https://static-docs.nocobase.com/20250418145825.png)

-Example 2: The bulk delete button on the order block table header is only available to the administrator role; other roles cannot perform this operation.
+Example 2: The bulk delete button on the order block table header is only available to the administrator role; other roles cannot perform this action.

 ![20250418150637](https://static-docs.nocobase.com/20250418150637.png)